 “It’s a numbers game.
 Our services by all measurements are as good as any other reputable EPCM contractor.
 Our vast experience and subsequent track record should be testament thereof,” Kukard states.
 “The fact that we employ versatile key people that can design and manage various engineering disciplines, together with using subcontractors when required for some external engineering disciplines would most likely result in AZMET having marginal overheads compared to the ‘standard structure’ of a typical engineering firm.

 “This enables AZMET to execute smaller projects, often neglected or declined by larger companies.
 Our products and process technologies, together with our EPCM capabilities, do make us quite unique and differentiate us from others within the sector.”

-The Marketing Director glances ahead: “In the next five years AZMET would like to be globally recognised through its service excellence, process technologies and products to be experts within the gold and base metal industries.
+The Marketing Director glances ahead: “In the next five years AZMET Technology and Projects would like to be globally recognised through its service excellence, process technologies and products to be experts within the gold and base metal industries.
 We would like to be known as an added-value Company that can execute any size project within time and budget.”